davidhcefx/TicTacToe-Game-in-Bash/README.md

 # TicTacToe Game (bash)

-This is the Tic-tac-toe game written in Bash script (sh shell script) You can run it under any shell environment supporting bash (like almost all Linux and Mac)
+This is the Tic-tac-toe game written in Bash script (sh shell script) <br>
+You can run it under any shell environment supporting bash (almost all Linux and Mac)

 ## Description